What is a gross vehicle weight rating?

 As a core element of fleet management, accurate odometer data is crucial for maintaining fleet longevity, safety, compliance and cost efficiency.
 Here's how:

 Many fleet management systems now incorporate telematics devices that connect to a vehicle’s onboard computer to capture odometer readings and transmit them to a centralized platform.
-This enables fleet managers to monitor mileage data remotely and in near real-time.
+This enables fleet managers to monitor mileage data remotely and in near real-time without manually tracking odometers or even knowing how to read an odometer on the dashboard.

-The Verizon ECM (Engine Control Module) odometer on Reveal is a feature within Verizon Connect’s fleet management platform that captures and displays odometer readings directly from the vehicle's ECM.
-The ECM is a computer within the vehicle that controls and monitors essential functions, including mileage, fuel use, engine performance and various other diagnostics.
+The Verizon Engine Control Module (ECM) odometer on Reveal is a feature within Verizon Connect’s fleet management platform that captures and displays odometer readings directly from the vehicle's ECM.
+The ECM controls and monitors essential functions, including mileage, fuel use, engine performance and vehicle diagnostics.
 By connecting directly to the ECM, Verizon’s telematics devices can pull actual, real-time odometer readings, which are then displayed on the Reveal platform.
-Here's how it works:

 From keeping track of timely maintenance and driver safety to maintaining regulatory compliance, the impact of precise mileage tracking reverberates across every aspect of fleet operations.